Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Genetics and Genomics of Retinoblastoma

-Retinoblastoma is a tumor that occurs in heritable (25%–30%) and nonheritable (70%–75%) forms.
-Heritable disease is defined by the presence of a germline mutation of the RB1 gene.
-This germline mutation may have been inherited from an affected progenitor (25% of cases) or may have occurred in a germ cell before conception or in utero during early embryogenesis in patients with sporadic disease (75% of cases).
+Heritable retinoblastoma is defined by the presence of a germline pathogenic variant of the RB1 gene.
+This germline pathogenic variant may have been inherited from an affected progenitor (25% of cases) or may have occurred in a germ cell before conception or in utero during early embryogenesis in patients with sporadic disease (75% of cases).
 The presence of positive family history or bilateral or multifocal disease is suggestive of heritable disease.

 Heritable retinoblastoma may manifest as unilateral or bilateral disease.
-The penetrance of the RB1 mutation (laterality, age at diagnosis, and number of tumors) is probably dependent on concurrent genetic modifiers such as MDM2 and MDM4 polymorphisms.[
+The penetrance of the RB1 variant (laterality, age at diagnosis, and number of tumors) is probably dependent on concurrent genetic modifiers such as MDM2 and MDM4 polymorphisms.[

-Children with heritable retinoblastoma tend to be diagnosed at a younger age than are children with the nonheritable form of the disease.
+Children with heritable retinoblastoma tend to be diagnosed at a younger age than children with the nonheritable form of the disease.[

 The genomic landscape of retinoblastoma is driven by alterations in RB1 that lead to biallelic inactivation.[